July 16, 2013

 Contact: News Office (415) 502-6397

 The UCSF School of Dentistry announced two new faculty appointments.
-Dr. Ophir Klein was recently named chair of the Division of Craniofacial Anomalies and director of the Center for Craniofacial Anomalies and Craniofacial Clinic, and Peter Sargent was named associate dean for research.
+Dr. Ophir Klein was recently named chair of the Division of Craniofacial Anomalies and director of the Craniofacial Center and Craniofacial Clinic, and Peter Sargent was named associate dean for research.

 Klein is an associate professor in the departments of Orofacial Sciences and Pediatrics and the Institutes for Human Genetics and Regeneration in the School of Medicine.